Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 • Diabetic retinopathy (rapid glucose reduction can worsen retinal changes)

-• Severe kidney disease (not studied in this population)
+• Severe kidney disease

-• History of eating disorders (appetite suppression might trigger relapse)
+• History of eating disorders

-• Pre-existing peripheral neuropathy (dysesthesia concerns)
+• Pre-existing peripheral neuropathy (dysesthesia adds to existing nerve symptoms)

 • Heart failure with reduced ejection fraction (limited data)